apache/beam/website/www/site/content/en/documentation/programming-guide.md

             | beam.ExternalTransform(
                 TEST_PREFIX_URN,
                 ImplicitSchemaPayloadBuilder({'data': u'0'}),
-                <Address of expansion service>))
+                <expansion service>))
         assert_that(res, equal_to(['0a', '0b']))
     ```

     For additional examples, see [addprefix.py](https://github.com/apache/beam/blob/master/examples/multi-language/python/addprefix.py) and [javacount.py](https://github.com/apache/beam/blob/master/examples/multi-language/python/javacount.py).

-4. After the job has been submitted to the Beam runner, shut down the expansion service by terminating the expansion service process.
+4. After the job has been submitted to the Beam runner, shut down any manually started expansion services by terminating the expansion service process.

+**Using the JavaExternalTransform class**

+Python has the ability to invoke Java-defined transforms via [proxy objects](https://beam.apache.org/releases/pydoc/current/apache_beam.transforms.external.html#apache_beam.transforms.external.JavaExternalTransform)
+as if they were Python transforms.
+These are invoked as follows

+    ```py
+    MyJavaTransform = beam.JavaExternalTransform('fully.qualified.ClassName', classpath=[jars])

+    with pipeline as p:
+        res = (
+            p
+            | beam.Create(['a', 'b']).with_output_types(unicode)
+            | MyJavaTransform(javaConstructorArg, ...).builderMethod(...)
+        assert_that(res, equal_to(['0a', '0b']))
+    ```

+Python's `getattr` method can be used if the method names in java are reserved
+Python keywords such as `from`.

+As with other external transforms, either a pre-started expansion service can
+be provided, or jar files that include the transform, its dependencies, and
+Beam's expansion service in which case an expansion service will be auto-started.

 #### 13.2.3.
 Using cross-language transforms in a Go pipeline